SBriscoe2/testConnection/README.md

 Test signing to secondary addy commit 9 not working

-Test signing to secondary addy commit 10
+Test signing to secondary addy commit 10 not working

+Test signing to secondary addy commit 11